realslacker/BW.Utils.OutJson/docs/Out-Json.md

 ## DESCRIPTION
 Implements Out-Json as a function to support outputting JSON files that are standards compliant.
 By default all output is wrapped in an array.
 Solves issues with byte encoding that happen with the "ConvertTo-Json | Set-Content" pipeline.
-Supports -PipelineVariable bug workaround.

 ## EXAMPLES